- Negativity is a thinly disguised cry for help—to feel respected, loved, and in control.

 The answer to this question, as you probably already know, is not wealth, fame, beauty, or power.
 Rather, it is how others—particularly those closest to you such as friends, family, and colleagues—treat you.
 When people close to you are nice to you, you can’t help but feel happy; when they mistreat you or avoid you, you are bound to be unhappy.

-The reason our happiness depends so much on the quality of our relationships is that we are supremely social creatures (as revealed in this humorous video ).
+The reason our happiness depends so much on the quality of our relationships is that we are supremely social creatures.
 Evidence of our social nature is all around us.
 We care so much about what others think of us that, as some of my findings show, we would rather experience an unpleasant event (watch a bad movie) with those who share our negative opinions about the event than experience a pleasant event (watch our favorite team win) in the company of those who disagree with us.
 Our social nature is also the reason why being in love is one of the most cherished experiences and why isolation—the extreme form of which is solitary confinement—is rated, by those who were unfortunate to endure it, one of life’s most grueling experiences.

 What all of this means is that it can be excruciatingly difficult to deal with negative people—people who bring your mood down with their pessimism, anxiety, and general sense of distrust.
 Imagine being constantly discouraged from pursuing your dreams because “very few people make it big.”
 Or imagine being constantly warned against learning a new skill—like Scuba diving or horseback riding—because “it’s too dangerous.”
 Likewise, imagine being routinely exposed to negative judgments about other people (“I can’t believe you told our neighbors that you failed your driving test—now they’ll never respect you”).
 Constant exposure to such negativity can make deep inroads into your bank of positivity, leading you to either become negative—diffident, anxious, and distrustful—yourself, or to become indifferent, uncaring, or even mean towards the negative person.